European-wide network for furthering labour market monitoring at regional and local level

 The experts involved in the EN RLMM available for lectures, presentations, consulting or evaluation purposes.
 Everybody who is interested in exchange in the field of labour market monitoring is welcome to become a member of the EN RLMM.
 There is no membership fee.
 For registration, please contact the Network Manager (Sigrid Rand, email@example.com).

-SAVE THE DATE: The next Annual Meeting of the EN RLMM will take place end of September/beginning of October 2019 in Moscow, Russia.
-The exact date will be confirmed in due course.
+SAVE THE DATE: The next Annual Meeting of the EN RLMM will take place on 3-4 October 2019 in Moscow, Russia.
 The topic of the meeting will be: Assessing Employment and Skills Needs in Informal Economies: Approaches and Insights from Regional and Local Labour Market Monitoring.

 Download the EN RLMM Flyer